falategan/prolyl-isomerisation-benchmark/README.md

 # Prolyl Isomerisation Benchmark

-This repository contains the data and scripts required to reproduce the results from my MSc thesis _On the Computational Modelling of Prolyl–Peptide_ cis–trans _Isomerisation: Benchmarking DFT App[...]_
+This repository contains the data and scripts required to reproduce the results from my MSc thesis _On the Computational Modelling of Prolyl–Peptide_ cis–trans _Isomerisation: Benchmarking DFT Approaches with N–Acetylproline Methylamide_

 ## Repository Structure